A Journey of Truth, Transformation, and Self-Discovery

 - Enjoy your solitude.

-- Use meditation, yoga, any practice to help you to settle the mind.
+- Use meditation, yoga, or any practice to help you to settle the mind.
 Five minutes is enough.

 - Show up.
 If you can’t write, write about not being able to write.